 2. World-Class Recreation

 Millions of people enjoy outdoor recreation each year on national wildlife refuges — where they are excited to spot wildlife while they refresh their minds and bodies.
 Some visitors take part in heritage sports such as hunting and ﬁshing.
 Others enjoy birding, hiking, paddling, wildlife viewing or nature photography.
 All these activities offer people a chance to unplug from the stresses of modern life and reconnect with their natural surroundings.
+To find out more, go to the Visit the National Wildlife Refuge System page.

 3. Storm Resilience